OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

 * **Smooth Upgrade Process**

-  * Automatic upgrade process and notifications available for paying customers through the Control Panel
+  * Automatic upgrade process and notifications available for users with an active support subscription through the Control Panel

 * **Import Existing Resources**